Skip to main content

 A part of me wanted to write one evening, but I felt that it would be more than I could handle.
 It would feel more stressful than relaxing — and that is everything I do not want this blog to be.

-When I am quiet here, it does not mean that nothing is happening.
+When I am quiet here, it does not mean nothing is happening.

-I would like people to understand that it is okay to be missing for a while.
+It is okay to disappear for a while.

 For those who stay silent here, reading my texts, I want you to know this: I will stay with you.
 I will be here for you.